-A lot of it comes down to personal choice - how it feels in your hand, and whether you find the positioning of the buttons comfortable.
+A lot of what to consider comes down to personal choice - how it feels in your hand, and whether you find the positioning of the buttons comfortable.
 Incidentally, lefties should take note; these are almost entirely right-handed mice, and the SteelSeries Sensei 310 is the only model here that is ambidextrous, so you might want to consider that before splashing out.

 However, aside from sheer ergonomics, there are other factors to consider.
 Many mice offer adjustable on-the-fly DPI settings, allowing you to change your mouse's sensitivity at the touch of a button.
-This is for when you need extra-fine control, such as when going for that sniper headshot.
+This is for when you need granular control, like when you're going for that 360 noscope headshot.

 Only three buttons on your current mouse?
 Most gaming mice come with anywhere from five to ten programmable buttons (which you can assign to specific functions such as sprinting, crouching or reloading), while an MMO-style mouse might cram 20 or more onto its chassis.
 These can give you a leg up on the competition when used correctly.

 Many also offer various backlighting options to make them more attractive to look at.
 Occasionally a mouse comes with removable weights, allowing you to make the mouse heavier or lighter until you’ve found your “perfect” weight.